FAQs and Ticket

 The size of the supply line depends on the maximum charging current of the charging station and the length of the supply line.
 The supply line must be designed by a qualified electrician.

-In a master-slave configuration, several charging points are connected in series.
-One charging station acts as the master.
-The communication controller (Single Board Computer short SBC) for controlling all charging points is integrated in the master charging station.
-In addition, the connection to the backend runs via the master.
+In a controller-extender configuration, several charging points are connected in series.
+One charging station acts as the controller.
+The communication controller (Single Board Computer short SBC) for controlling all charging points is integrated in the controller charging station.
+In addition, the connection to the backend runs via the controller.
 Within the system, load management can be operated with a specified maximum current so that exceeding the maximum current is prevented.
 Optionally, the consumption of an entire building can be measured and the charging infrastructure adapted.

 In the event of a power failure, the plug lock is released and the plug can be removed from the charging socket.